 Practicing and mastering scales isn’t the most fulfilling part of playing an instrument, especially if you’re just going back and forth with a metronome click for hours.
-It is definitely not a fun activity when compared to other things you can do with your instrument.
+There’s often a temptation to skip these fundamentals and jump right to the more interesting elements.

-This article focuses on the E Major scale, its notes, scale shapes, chords, and other useful facts about it.
-E is one of the favorite keys for guitarists, so this is definitely one to absorb!
+This KillerGuitarRigs Guide focuses on the E Major scale, its notes, scale shapes, chords, and other useful facts about it.
+E is one of the most popular keys for guitarists, so this is definitely one to absorb.

-For guitarists, E is a key that comes up a lot when writing or just jamming.
-This is mostly because of the low E string (6th string), which makes it more convenient to play certain things, while having that low note available right there.
+For guitarists, E is a key that comes up a lot when writing or just jamming (learn how to find the key of a song here).
+This is mostly because of the low E string (6th string), which makes it more convenient to play certain things.

 The E Major scale has some accidentals (sharpened notes).
 If you check the Circle of Fifths, you’ll see that if you’re starting from C Major at the top (no accidentals), you need to move 4 times to the right until you reach E Major.